CCSF | FRONT-END + VISUAL DESIGN

 One of the top priorities of this project is to fix the overall flow of navigation, flexibility, and allow content to be more visible above the fold.
 After researching the city agency content extremes, I decided to:

-- The side bar was designed to be minimalist and hosts a modular structure so that agencies may add or subtract blocks as they please without disrupting the layout visually.
+The side bar was designed to be minimal and hosts a modular structure so that agencies may add or subtract blocks as they please without disrupting the layout visually.

 Accessibility (Section 508 Guidelines)